 2. If the qualified investment is made in a qualified small business other than a business described in paragraph 1 of this subsection, ten percent of the amount of the investment for each of the three taxable years after the year in which the investment is made.

-F. The authority shall not authorize tax credits under this section after June 30, 2021.
-Through June 30, 2017, the authority shall not certify tax credits under this section exceeding twenty million dollars.
-From and after June 30, 2017 through June 30, 2021, the authority may certify additional tax credits under this section not exceeding two million five hundred thousand dollars each fiscal year, plus any unused credit capacity, which carries over from the preceding fiscal year or years.
+F. The authority shall not authorize tax credits under this section after June 30, 2031.
+Through June 30, 2017, the authority shall not certify tax credits under this section exceeding $20,000,000.
+From and after June 30, 2017 through June 30, 2021, the authority may certify additional tax credits under this section not exceeding $2,500,000 each fiscal year, plus any unused credit capacity that carries over from the preceding fiscal year or years.
+From and after June 30, 2021 through June 30, 2031, the authority may certify additional tax credits under this section not exceeding $2,500,000 each fiscal year, plus any unused credit capacity that carries over from the preceding fiscal year or years.
 Tax credits that expire after certification or that are otherwise not timely used by the qualified investor for whom they were originally authorized shall also be included in the applicable dollar limit.
 If qualifying applications exceed the dollar limit, the authority shall authorize credits in the order of the date and time that the applications are received by the authority, as evidenced by the time and date stamped on the application when received by the authority.
-All applications shall be filed on a form and in the manner prescribed by the Arizona commerce authority.
+All applications shall be filed on a form and in the manner prescribed by the authority.
 If an application is received that, if authorized, would require the authority to exceed the applicable dollar limit, the authority shall only grant the applicant the remaining amount of tax credits that would not exceed the dollar limit.
 After the authority authorizes the allowable amount of tax credits, the authority shall deny any subsequent applications that are received.
-The authority shall certify to the qualified investor and to the department of revenue the amount of the tax credit that is authorized for purposes of section 43-1074.02 for each taxable year described in subsection E of this section.
+The authority shall certify to the qualified investor and to the department of revenue the amount of the tax credit that is authorized for the purposes of section 43-1074.02 for each taxable year described in subsection E of this section.

 H. The qualified investor shall file a return claiming the tax credit with the department of revenue for application against income tax pursuant to section 43-1074.02 by the due date of the return, including extensions, for the tax year in which the credit is available.
 If the qualified investor fails to timely file a return claiming the credit for a taxable year, the credit expires for that taxable year and there shall be no carryforward of the expired credit.
 If a qualified investor includes co-owners of a business who qualify for individual pro rata shares of the credit pursuant to section 43-1074.02, subsection E, each individual owner shall file a return claiming the tax credit with the department of revenue by the due date of the return, including extensions, for the tax year in which the credit is available.
 If an individual co-owner fails to timely file a return claiming the credit for a taxable year, the credit expires for that taxable year and there shall be no carryforward of the expired credit.
 Credits that expire or that otherwise are not timely used by the qualified investor or by the individual co-owner of a business for whom the credits were originally authorized shall not be reissued.